mpaiva/wcag-tokens/README.md

 ### What's Next?

-As we continue to refine and expand our repository, we aim to keep improving the design tokens to ensure they not only meet current WCAG guidelines but also anticipate future accessibility needs.
-Our next steps include:
+As we continue to refine and expand our repository, our goal is to ensure our design tokens not only meet current WCAG guidelines but also anticipate future accessibility needs.
+Here are the next steps we plan to take:

+#### Additional Tokens and Categories

-- **Updating Tokens Regularly**: We will keep the tokens up-to-date with the latest accessibility standards and design trends.
+- **Additional Tokens**: Keep tokens up-to-date with the latest accessibility standards and design trends.
-- **Expanding Token Categories**: Plans are in place to introduce additional tokens that cover more aspects of accessibility, such as auditory and cognitive dimensions.
+- **Expanding Token Categories**: Introduce additional tokens that cover more aspects of accessibility, including auditory and cognitive dimensions.

+#### Enhancements in Documentation

-- **Enhancing Documentation**: We will provide more detailed documentation and examples to make the integration process as straightforward as possible.
+- **Enhancing Documentation**: Provide more detailed documentation and examples to make the integration process as straightforward as possible.
+- **Educational Resources**:
+  - **Inline Guidance**: Include brief explanations or links to more detailed resources about WCAG guidelines within the plugin.
+This helps users understand the importance of certain tokens.
+  - **Examples and Best Practices**: Offer examples of best practices for implementing the tokens in designs, helping users see practical applications.

+#### Improved Search Functionality

+- **Autocomplete and Suggestions**: Implement autocomplete functionality to suggest guidelines as users type.
+This can be based on partial matches or related criteria.
+- **Advanced Filters**: Allow users to filter search results by WCAG level (A, AA, AAA), guideline category, or by specific keywords related to their needs.

+#### Import Tokens Improvements

+- **Preview Changes**: Allow users to preview the visual changes the tokens will bring to the design before importing them.
+This can help them make more informed decisions.

+#### Design Token Management

+- **Grouping and Categorization**: Enable users to group and categorize tokens by guideline category or by the design element they impact (e.g., color, spacing, typography).
+- **Customization**: Allow users to customize imported tokens if needed and save these customizations within the plugin for future use.

+#### User Interface Enhancements

+- **Visual Feedback**: Provide visual feedback for actions such as successful imports, errors, or when a search yields no results.

+#### User Interaction and Customization

+- **Save Searches and Preferences**: Allow users to save their search queries and preferences for quicker access in future sessions.
+- **Favorite Tokens**: Enable users to mark certain tokens as favorites for easy access.

+#### Accessibility Features in the Plugin

+- **Keyboard Navigation**: Ensure the plugin itself is fully navigable using a keyboard.
+- **Screen Reader Compatibility**: Make sure the plugin is compatible with screen readers to support all users, including those with disabilities.

+By focusing on these areas, we aim to make our plugin an invaluable tool for designers committed to creating accessible digital content.
+If you have any suggestions or comments, please send us a note via the [Issues](https://github.com/mpaiva/wcag-tokens/issues) page.

 ### How You Can Contribute

 We warmly invite contributions from the community!
 Whether you're a designer, developer, accessibility expert, or just passionate about making the web more accessible, your input is valuable.
 Here’s how you can get involved:

 - **Submit Token Ideas**: If you have ideas for new tokens or improvements to existing ones, please share them with us.
-- **Report Issues**: If you find any issues or inconsistencies in the current tokens, let us know through the repository's [Issues](https://github.com/mpaiva/accessible-design-tokens/issues) section.
+- **Report Issues**: If you find any issues or inconsistencies in the current tokens, let us know through the repository's [Issues](https://github.com/mpaiva/wcag-tokens/issues) section.
 - **Improve Documentation**: Help us make our documentation clearer and more comprehensive to assist others in using and understanding our tokens.
 - **Spread the Word**: Share the repository with others who might find it useful or could contribute to its growth.